oracle/graal/sulong/docs/user/Compatibility.md

 ahead-of-time on bitcode, while other optimizations are better left for the dynamic compilation of the GraalVM compiler, when profiling information is available.

-The LLVM toolchain, shipped with GraalVM, automatically selects the recommended flags by default.
+The LLVM toolchain that is shipped with GraalVM automatically selects the recommended flags by default.

 Generally, all optimization levels should work, but for a better result, it is